How to Become a Life Coach in 2026

 Professional training typically ranges between:

 The biggest difference between programs is rarely price.
 It is whether the program includes real development elements: coaching practice, mentor coaching, experienced faculty, and feedback on sessions.
-Lower-cost programs often reduce these elements first.

 How to Choose the Right Coaching School